jmulgrew/dot-experiment/README.md

 ### Dot Experiment Fundamentals & Resources

 ##### Next steps:
-- Add dictionaries that store stimuli information for each section.
+- Fix up/ edit dictionaries that store stimuli information for each section.
-  - Master dictionary will contain dictionaries for each section.
-  - Each dictionary will have two or three keys (tbd): Time, Event, Value...
+  - Master list holds all dictionaries and writes them to CSV at the end of the experiment.
+    - Looks messy when trying to load into excel.
+Need to be able to seperate the values within the dictionaries so they are on their own rows.
+    - Also, should probably ditch values that are 0 as they are meaningless.
+We only care about screen flips that have a value.
-    -  Values for the keys will be time according to core.clock, event type (stimuli or user), and then corresponding value (e.g., syllable codes).
-Needs to be able to store pause and resume as values.
+  - Currently the dictionary keys are time and val.
+Time stores the time of each screen flip and val the corresponding stimuli value (e.g., syllable code).
+    - Needs to be able to store PAUSE and RESUME as values as well.
 We can make up an arbitrary number... e.g., pause = 999... resume = 777
-  - This should be written to a csv file at the end of the experiment, with the subject number, img stimulus type (nat or dot), and condition number as the filename.
-      - E.g., "Subject_1_N1" "Subject_2_D1" "Subject_3_N2" "Subject_4_D2", etc.
+  - Need to add third key "event" to dictionaries (to classify event as stimuli or user input).
 - Right now section 3 is showing 900 frames, to represent 15 seconds before audio... this needs to be fixed.
-It should actually be 900 frames minus however many frames are in the intro... because the intro dots count into that 15 second time window.
+It should be 900 frames minus however many frames are in the intro... because the 15 second wait time should include the intro dots.
 - Add pyserial to [experiment.yml](https://pyserial.readthedocs.io/en/latest/pyserial.html#requirements).
 - Add serial port code that sends value of the audio stimuli (which syllable was presented) and if the critical dot frame appeared with that syllable (add 100 to code).
 - Fix timing issues, check to ensure frames are not being dropped.
-- Find video for "naturalistic" visual stimuli presentation.
-  - Splice video into frames similar to dot stimuli, for all frequencies.
+- Splice naturalistic video into frames, similiar to dot stimuli, for all frequencies.
-  - Add images to img stim folder.
+  - I've added another option in the get input GUI that asks what image set (D for dots, N for natural).
+  - I've got code working that can extract frames using openCV but the math/logic for how to get the right amount of images for each frequency needs to be figured out.

 ##### Important Info:
 - Given a refresh rate of 16.667 (CRT monitor), we can present 60 images every second.